AEO vs GEO: Are They the Same Thing? (And Where SEO Fits)

 See both scoreboards in one place

-Citlyze measures the AEO side for you: mention rates, citation share, and competitor share of voice across seven engines, with the trend lines your rank tracker cannot see.
+Citlyze measures the AEO side for you: mention rates, citation share, and competitor share of voice across eight answer surfaces, with the trend lines your rank tracker cannot see.
 Start with prompt tracking, or book a demo and we will map your first measurement plan.